mdda/mdda.github.io/_posts/AI/2016-07-30-workshop-at-fifth-elephant-2016.md

 *  Each application will start with an explanation of the general 'problem'

-*  ... and then the workshop will dive into pre-built deep learning (partial?) solutions
+*  ... and then the workshop will dive into pre-built deep learning solutions (with additional exercises)

 *  There should be ample time for people to have questions answered (or be shown how to figure things out for themselves).